exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/instructions.md

 ## 4. Calculate total elapsed cooking time (prep + bake) in minutes

 Implement the `elapsed_time_in_minutes(number_of_layers, elapsed_bake_time)` function that has two parameters: `number_of_layers` (_the number of layers added to the lasagna_) and `elapsed_bake_time` (_the number of minutes the lasagna has been baking in the oven_).
-This function should return the total number of minutes you've been cooking, or the sum of your preparation time and the time the lasagna has already spent baking in the oven.
+This function should return the total number of minutes you've been cooking or the sum of your preparation time and the time the lasagna has already spent baking in the oven.

 ```python
 >>> from lasagna import elapsed_time_in_minutes